Large Deviations for $(1+1)$-dimensional Stochastic Geometric Wave Equation: Large deviation principle

 \begin{trivlist} \item[\textbf{Y.4}] there exists a compact set $K_Y \subset \mathbb{R}^n$ such that $Y(p) = 0$ if $p \notin K_Y$, \item[\textbf{Y.5}] for $q\in O$, $Y(\h(q)) = \h^\prime (q) Y(q)$, \item[\textbf{Y.6}] for some $C_Y>0$

 for $p \in K_Y, i,j =1,\ldots,n$. \end{trivlist}

-\begin{Remark} \begin{enumerate} \item Since $K_Y$ is compact, there exists a $C_K$ such that $|Y(p)| \leq C_K$ for $p \in \mathbb{R}^n$. \item For $M = \mathbb{S}^2 $ case, $Y(p) = p \times e, p \in M$, for some fixed vector $e\in \mathbb{R}^3$ satisfies above assumptions. \end{enumerate} \end{Remark} Since, due to the above assumptions, $Y$ and its first order partial derivatives are Lipschitz, by 1-D Sobolev embedding we easily get the next result. \begin{Lemma} There exists $C_{Y,R} >0$ such that the extension $Y$ defined above satisfy
+\begin{Remark} \begin{enumerate} \item Since $K_Y$ is compact, there exists a $C_K$ such that $|Y(p)| \leq C_K$ for $p \in \mathbb{R}^n$. \item For $M = \mathbb{S}^2 $ case, $Y(p) = p \times e, p \in M$, for some fixed vector $e\in \mathbb{R}^3$ satisfies above assumptions. \end{enumerate} \end{Remark} Since, due to the above assumptions, $Y$ and its first order partial derivatives are Lipschitz, by 1-D Sobolev embedding we easily get the next result. \begin{Lemma} For any $R>0$, there exists a constant $C_{Y,R} >0$ such that the extension $Y$ defined above satisfy